 This is useful for specific reports that need to be generated multiple times throughout the duration of your project.
 For example, a dedicated report concerning the electrotechnical installations or a dedicated report concerning a specific building part.

-To create a report definition, you follow the same steps as explained earlier in this article to define what you want to have in your report, and then:
+To create a report definition, you follow the same steps as explained earlier in this article to define what you want to have in your report, but in this case click on Save after which you can add a name to your report definition.

 Once you have saved the report, you can also add a description that explains the report’s purpose or contents.